Bull Difficulty

 - Chase strategies (S10–S13, S14–S17) generally underperform their non-chase counterparts.
 Frongello’s original finding that chasing is suboptimal holds across skill levels, with the gap widening as skill increases.

-- At low MPR levels (high miss rates), strategy differences diminish.
+- At low MPR levels, strategy differences diminish.
 When most darts miss their target, luck dominates and the gap between the best and worst strategies narrows considerably.

 Frongello's Original Rankings